-Despite the obvious reduction in fat, calories, and cholesterol, there are some disadvantages to drinking skim milk, including lowered nutrient absorption, problems with diabetes, and a lack of satiation, which can lead to overeating.
+Despite the obvious reduction in fat, calories, and cholesterol, there are some disadvantages to drinking this milk, which include:

-Nutrient Absorption – Although low-fat milk is often fortified with vitamin A and vitamin D, synthetic vitamins are not always as readily absorbed by our body, which means that you may not be getting the full benefit of these vitamins when you choose skim milk over whole milk.
+- Lowered nutrient absorption: Although low-fat milk is often fortified with vitamin A and vitamin D, synthetic vitamins are not always as readily absorbed by our body, which means that you may not be getting the full benefit of these vitamins when you choose to use skim milk over whole milk.

-Food Intake – One of the best things about whole milk is its ability to satiate your hunger, thanks to the fat content it possesses.
+- Overeating: One of the best things about whole milk is its ability to satiate your hunger, thanks to the fat content it possesses.
 Without that, low-fat milk is unable to quell your hunger pangs, which could lead you to eat less healthy snacks or overeat.